mphasize/sails-ember-blueprints/README.md

 Sails > Ember Blueprints
 ======================

-**Note: This Project has been supersed by https://github.com/mphasize/sails-generate-ember-blueprints**
+**Note: This project has been superseded by https://github.com/mphasize/sails-generate-ember-blueprints**

 `Version 0.1.4`